Greek Yogurt Pasta Sauce

 —Susan

 - unsalted butter – this is how we’ll saute all the garlic.
-You can use olive oil instead, but I like the flavor that butter adds.
+You can use olive oil instead, but we like the flavor that butter adds.

-- garlic – I usually use eight fairly large cloves.
+- garlic – we usually use eight fairly large cloves.
 Measure with your heart.

-- full fat Greek yogurt – I cannot stress enough, it MUST be full fat or your sauce will curdle.
-I RECOMMEND FAGE TOTAL 5% MILKFAT YOGURT FOR THIS RECIPE.
+- full fat Greek yogurt – we cannot stress enough, it MUST be full fat or your sauce will curdle.
+WE RECOMMEND FAGE TOTAL 5% MILKFAT YOGURT FOR THIS RECIPE.

-- grated Parmesan cheese – this adds a salty and nutty depth of flavor to this Greek yogurt Alfredo sauce (also great in potato cakes from mashed potatoes).
+- grated Parmesan cheese – this adds a salty and nutty depth of flavor to this Greek yogurt Alfredo sauce.

-- whole milk – this helps thin out the healthy pasta sauce and adds creaminess.
+- whole milk – this helps thin out the protein pasta sauce and adds creaminess.

-- salt and pepper – don’t forget the seasoning.
+- salt and pepper – don’t forget the seasoning for this Greek yogurt spaghetti sauce!

-- chopped fresh parsley and red pepper flakes – these are optional, but I like to add them just before serving for color and extra flavor and spice.
+- chopped fresh parsley and red pepper flakes – these are optional, but we like to add them just before serving for color and extra flavor and spice.

-Can I substitute other yogurt in Yogurt Pasta Sauce?
+Can I Substitute Different Yogurt In Yogurt Pasta Sauce?

 Without getting too technical (I took a food chemistry class in culinary school so that you don’t have to), you need to have a certain fat to protein ratio in your yogurt if you’re going to cook with it, like with this Greek yogurt pasta sauce.